SneakingCat/fay-ticker/README.md

 TODO
 ----
 * Factor out the library parts of the Fay-Ticker to their own repo.
+* Make Cabal packet structure.
-* Connect a real server to make it a "real" ticker application
+* Connect a real server to make it a "real" ticker application.